WebG1itch/WebG1itch/README.md

 Hey, I'm Jacob Gibson, but most of my friends call me Jake.
 I'm currently working toward a B.S. in Computer Science and a B.S. in Media Arts & Sciences for Game Design at IUPUI.
 I've been interested in games for nearly as long as I can remember and my passion for programming game mechanics has only been on the rise!

-I work best in OOP languages like C++, C#, and Java, but also am familiar with other languages.
+I work best in OOP languages like C++, C#, and Java, but I'm also familiar with other languages.
 I love trying to reverse engineer interesting mechanics in both games and other software.
 My drive for interesting problem solving and experimentation has brought me to a wide variety of fun projects that I've made throughout my programming career.
 Check out some of those projects below!